Passaic River: Floods

 On February 28, 1902, there was severe flooding of the river.
-On October 10, 1903, one of the worst floods on record happened.
+On October 10, 1903, the worst flood on record happened.
 The water crest was 17.50 ft and severe flooding of Little Falls, Paterson, as well as many other areas along the river.
 Other high crests were: 12.91 ft on April 7, 1984; 11.88 ft on April 18, 2007; and 11.87 ft on March 16, 2010.
 On April 23, 2010, Governor Chris Christie issued an order creating the Passaic River Basin Flood Advisory Commission.
 In January 2011 a report was issued, mentioning the 2010 flood, and the result was for municipalities to change their master plans and change local flood damage prevention ordinances, which would include such things as elevating structures, and to stop expansion into flood zones.
 The areas considered prone to continual flooding are Acid Brook, Buttermilk Falls, Haycock Brook, Mahwah River, Masonicus Brook, Packanack Brook, Pequannock River, Plog Brook, Pompton River, Ramapo River, Third River, Wanaque River, and Wolf Creek.
 On August 30, 2011 there was another flood with a 14.19 ft crest.
 The flood control issue had been considered as far back as 1870 and there were studies in 1939, 1948, 1962, 1969, 1972, 1973, 1987, and 1995 with minimum results from report suggestions.

 In the arts and literature

 A poem about the river was written by John Alleyne Macnab in 1890, and put to music by Fountains of Wayne.

 The river hosted a group of Inuit plantation workers on the run in the 2004 short story, "From Out of the River", by beat laureate Spencer Hash.

 The river, and especially its Great Falls, plays a large part in William Carlos Williams's epic poem Paterson.

 From 2006 to 2008, writer Wheeler Antabanez traveled the Passaic River and its shores, chronicling his adventures in a special issue of Weird NJ magazine.
 Nightshade on the Passaic was released as a special issue of the magazine and quickly became its best-selling issue, confirming readers' interest in stories involving the Passaic River.
-Antabanez intentionally did not want the special issue to be a history lesson of New Jersey or the river, but instead wanted it to be a Huck Finn-style adventure story.
+Antabanez intentionally did not want the special issue to be a history lesson of New Jersey or the river but instead wanted it to be a Huckleberry Finn-style adventure story.

 In his canoe, Nightshade, Antabanez visits the most dangerous parts of the Passaic, along with several of the abandoned buildings and factories that relied on the Passaic years ago.
-In addition to the river and the decaying structures that surround it, he also researched murders that involved the Passaic River, including the horrific case of Jonathan Zarate who attempted to dump the mutilated body of his 16-year-old neighbor in the river, but was thwarted by a police officer who happened to pass by at the time.
+In addition to the river and the decaying structures that surround it, he also researched murders that involved the Passaic River, including the horrific case of Jonathan Zarate, who attempted to dump the mutilated body of his 16-year-old neighbor in the river but was thwarted by a police officer who happened to pass by at the time.